Scholarship Opportunity

 – Imani Lowe, Florida International University | Internship Site: Texas Tech University

-“During my internship working with the university dining and housing department as Administrative Program assistant.
+“During my internship I worked with the university dining and housing department as an administrative program assistant.
 I have grown and gained a lot of experience.
-I Co-supervised student staff, managed key and package audits, worked with card access systems, and calculated rent adjustments.
+I co-supervised student staff, managed key and package audits, worked with card access systems, and calculated rent adjustments.
 I also played a role in hiring new student staff.
 A key part of my Job was providing customer service at the service centers.
 I assisted the students, staff and Conference attendees with questions about dining and housing, which improved my communication skills and taught me how to handle customer concerns effectively.”

 – Isabel Makwecha, University of Denver | Internship Site: Oregon state University